mnsemple83/mnsemple83/README.md

 - 🌱: Pursuing a MS in Data Science from Pace University '24.

-- ⚡: In my free time, I read articles on TowardsDataScience to learn about new techniques.

 - 🎹: Also produce my own music using Ableton.

 - :mailbox:How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-mnsemple-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/mikhel-semple)